DS-WG/DS_living_review/contributions.md

 the help of your feedback*

-*If you see a paper that is not related to strongly-interacting theories of interest to this taskforce please let us know.*
+*If you see a paper that is not related to strongly-interacting theories of interest to this taskforce or if your paper isn't listed here, or it has been wrongly classified please let us know.*

 ***Contact:** [Open an issue on GitHub](https://github.com/ds-wg/DS_living_review/issues) or (for now) email: suchita (dot) kulkarni (at) cern (dot) ch.*